Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Narrative Essay Topics for Older Students

 The first day of school in a new school can be the fodder for a number of personal stories about school life and the social aspects of it.
 Writers can capture those emotions in this type of essay.
-It’s also a good type of essay to write as it can serve as a gateway into other types of writing like a memoir.
+It’s also a suitable type of essay to write as it can serve as a gateway into other types of writing, like a memoir.

 If someone did something for you once that really stood out, transform that into an essay topic.
 You will enjoy remembering the action while creating your essay.

 Peer pressure can be positive or negative, but everyone has experienced it.
-This essay would explore a time when peer pressure made you do something, or not do something, and what the effect of that decision was.
+This essay will explore a time when peer pressure made you do something or not do something and what the effect of that decision was.

-34. A surprising Event or Change of Fortune.
+73. A Surprising Event or Change of Fortune.

 Was this change in your life for the best or the worst, and how did you respond?
 Describe in detail.